kwaldenphd/Python/README.md

 19. Try adding two additional print functions calling the name variable with each of these methods.

-<blockquote>Q2: Describe the syntax three commands that we just used in your own words.
+<blockquote>Q2: Describe the syntax of the three commands that we just used in your own words.
 Define the function and method for each example.</blockquote>

 ```Python
 first_name = "katie"